shawky-gamal-22/MyWallet/README.md

 ✅ **Summaries**: Generate spending summaries (total invoices, total amount spent, categorized breakdown, and habits).

+✅ **MultiAgent System for Reporting**: Generate and sending emails to a user for his own question about his previous history.

  🔒 **Multi-user Ready**: Authentication with email & password, each user has isolated data.

  📈 **Future Extensions** (planned):